 Some of the best ways to use Delta miles are on its most closely affiliated partners: Virgin Atlantic, which Delta is now a majority owner of, and Air France KLM, which are part of the same umbrella company as Delta.

 Delta miles will also get you to most places in the world, thanks to its membership in the SkyTeam alliance.
-You can book flights on: Aeroflot, Aerolineas Argentinas, AeroMexico, AirEuropa, Air France, Alitalia, China Airlines, China Eastern, China Southern, CSA Czech Airlines, Garuda Indonesia, Kenya Airways, KLM Royal Dutch Airlines, Air Tahiti Nui, Middle East Airlines, Saudia, TAROM, Vietnam Airlines and XiamenAir.
+You can book flights on: Aerolineas Argentinas, AeroMexico, AirEuropa, Air France, China Airlines, China Eastern, CSA Czech Airlines, Garuda Indonesia, ITA Airways, Kenya Airways, KLM Royal Dutch Airlines, Korean Air, Middle East Airlines, Saudia, TAROM, Vietnam Airlines, Virgin Atlantic, and XiamenAir.

-Delta also has partnerships with select regional carriers and nonalliance carriers to fill in the gaps: Alaska Airlines, GOL, Virgin Atlantic, Virgin Australia, Great Lakes Airlines, Hawaiian Airlines and Air Tahiti Nui.
+Delta also has partnerships with select regional carriers and nonalliance carriers to fill in the gaps: Air Baltic, Cape Air, China Southern Airlines, EL AL, LATAM Airlines, Hawaiian Airlines, and WestJet Airlines.

 Delta SkyMiles can be used for five different buckets of award redemptions, though the higher-priced awards do not carry additional perks like American Airlines AAnyTime awards.
 Most Delta awards, particularly those on Delta-operated flights, can be booked as Cash + Miles awards, with part of the payment in SkyMiles and the remainder in cash.